alexk1919/MackGPT/.github/CONTRIBUTING.md

 - [GitHub Pull Request Documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests)
 - [ESLint Style Guide](https://eslint.org/)

-Thank you once again for your interest in contributing to MackGPT.
+Thank you once again for your interest in contributing to AgentGPT.
 We look forward to collaborating with you and creating an even better project together!